CopernicaMarketingSoftware/Documentation/Yothalot/helloworld.md

      *  once for the same key (for example if so many keys were found that
      *  multiple reducers were started).
 The value that you emit might therefore
      *  be an intermediate value that is going to be reduced for a second or
-     *  third time because it is finally written.
+     *  third time before it is finally written.
      *
      *  In this specific WordCount implementation, the key is a word, and
      *  values is a list of numbers telling how often the word was found.